vojtechruz/vojtechruzicka-blog/src/posts/vaadin-8-certification/index.md

 Purchasing the voucher
 ----------------------

-The certification voucher can be purchased directly on the Vaadin site under [My Account → Certification](https://vaadin.com/pro/certification).
+The certification voucher can be purchased directly on the Vaadin site under `My Account → Certification`.
 Each voucher costs \$130 or €99.
 You can buy as many as you want and each grants one exam attempt.

 Taking the exam
 ---------------